aramis-lab/clinica/docs/Software/InteractingWithClinica.md

 ## Clinica command-line interface

 Clinica's main usage is through command-line.

+!!! tip "See the list of available commands on your terminal"
+    - Do not hesitate to use `-h` or `--help` after any component of the command line, ex : `clinica -h`, `clinica run -h` ... to see what options are available.
-Clinica supports autocompletion: to see the list of commands, simply type `clinica` followed by ++tab++.
+    - Clinica supports autocompletion for zsh shell users : to see the list of commands, simply type `clinica` followed by ++tab++.

 In general, a Clinica command-line has the following syntax: